wjervis7/resumecorgi.com/README.md

 - MANY thanks to the SwiftLaTeX team for their excellent in-browser LaTeX engine
 - The r/EngineeringResumes community for their inspiration and resources on resume creation
 - The r/EngineeringResumes template, see https://www.overleaf.com/project/662939053eb1dc8f0f3c617f
+- The [RenderCV](https://github.com/rendercv/rendercv) project, for their templates and inspiration